highcharts/node-export-server/README.md

 - `--serverBenchmarking`: Indicates whether to display the duration, in milliseconds, of specific actions that occur on the server while serving a request (defaults to `false`).
 - `--proxyHost`: The host of the proxy server to use, if it exists (defaults to `false`).
 - `--proxyPort`: The port of the proxy server to use, if it exists (defaults to `false`).
-- `--proxyUsername`: If you want your proxy to be authenticated, pass the username with password (defaults to `false`).
+- `--proxyUsername`: If used proxy with authentication, need to pass username and password (defaults to `false`).
-- `--proxyPassword`: If you want your proxy to be authenticated, pass the username with password (defaults to `false`).
+- `--proxyPassword`: If used proxy with authentication, need to pass username and password (defaults to `false`).
 - `--proxyTimeout`: The timeout for the proxy server to use, if it exists (defaults to `5000`).
 - `--enableRateLimiting`: Enables rate limiting for the server (defaults to `false`).
 - `--maxRequests`: The maximum number of requests allowed in one minute (defaults to `10`).